kdm9/NVTK/README.md

 # AccessionTK

 Tools to take a table of accession data and associated photos and generate beautiful HTML summaries.

-# qrmagic
+# QRmagic

-Tools to print QR codes and sort images the QR codes they contain (see <https://qrmagic.kdmurray.id.au/>).
+Tools to sort images the QR codes they contain (see
+<https://qrmagic.kdmurray.id.au/>), and also to print Avery-style sheet labels.

+# Site-sheet-maker

+A tool that can add a templated QR code to a form as SVG, for when simple labels aren't enough.
+We mostly use this for field collection forms, but it's totally generic.

 # License